 The Ford and GM moves follow pledges by Volkswagen, Mercedes-Benz, Volvo, Smart and Jaguar-Land Rover to offer electrified version of most of their models by or before the end of the next decade.
 Chinese carmakers are doing the same as the Chinese government ratchets up plans to increase the number of electric cars that must be built and sold in that country – now the world’s single largest new-car market.

 Others, including BMW and Hyundai and its Kia brand, have said they will go the same route Ford and GM now are taking, with a large number of electrified models to be sold side-by-side with their internal combustion cars and crossovers.

 “Electrified” is a relatively new term that’s entered the automotive lexicon to encompass the entire gamut of technologies aimed at slashing fossil fuel use and emissions by adding varying degrees of electric motor assist to passenger and commercial vehicles.

-An “electric car” is one that uses only an electric motor, usually powered form a bank of powerful batteries that are charged form the grid.
+An “electric car” is one that uses only an electric motor, usually powered from a bank of powerful batteries that are charged form the grid.
 An “electrified car “can be anything that uses any degree of electric assist.
 There are many different types of electric cars though (such as this mg electric car), so it is quite clear that electric vehicles are becoming hugely popular.